Small Region, Big Impact: Highly Anisotropic Lyman-continuum Escape from a Compact Starburst Region with Extreme Physical Properties: Observations and Data Analysis

-We then apply Milky Way reddening corrections and PSF-matching to the continuum-subtracted narrowband images, with the exception of the F164N and F167N filters (\Hb\ and \OIII\, respectively), both of which are natively at the final, convolved PSF (FWHM of 0.15 \arcsec).
+We then apply Milky Way reddening corrections to the continuum-subtracted narrowband images.
+We also apply PSF-matching to the images, with the exception of the F164N and F167N filters (\Hb\ and \OIII\, respectively), both of which are natively at the final, convolved PSF (FWHM of 0.15 \arcsec).
 Following the same aperture photometry procedure as the UV slope measurement described above (Section \ref{subsubsec:Sec_2_3_uvslope measurements}), we measure the key emission line fluxes (i.e., \Lya, \Hb, \OII, and \OIII ) of the leaking region, the non-leaking regions, and the entire galaxy using the continuum-subtracted narrowband flux densities and the bandwidths of each filter.
-We also correct all emission lines, except for \Lya, for internal nebular reddening.
+We also correct all emission lines, except for \Lya, for internal nebular reddening using the same Balmer decrement as in Section \ref{sec:Sec2_4_emission line measurements}.
 Internal reddening corrections for \Lya\ are non-trivial due to significant resonant scattering at its line center ($\tau_{\rm 0} \gg 1$), such that it is virtually impossible to correct for nebular reddening appropriately \citep[e.g.,][]{neuf91,verh15,dijk19}).
 We thus do not correct \Lya\ emission for internal reddening effect.
 Ultimately we do not use the \Lya\ images to measure any line ratios that require de-reddened \Lya\ emission.